 A person’s confidence and self-esteem can be fragile and easily lost.
-A traumatic event can cause a damaging blow to both.
-How can you deal with a sudden loss of confidence and how can it be regained?
+A traumatic event can cause a damaging blow and sudden loss of both.
+Recovering from a loss of confidence isn’t easy so how can it be regained?

 Your confidence levels may fluctuate but there are ways to cope.